2017–18 Eastern Washington Eagles women's basketball team

-The 2017–18 Eastern Washington Eagles Women's basketball team represents Eastern Washington University during the 2017–18 NCAA Division I women's basketball season.
-The Eagles are led by seventeenth year head coach Wendy Schuller and play their home games at Reese Court.
+The 2017–18 Eastern Washington Eagles Women's basketball team represented Eastern Washington University during the 2017–18 NCAA Division I women's basketball season.
+The Eagles were led by seventeenth year head coach Wendy Schuller and played their home games at Reese Court.
 They were members of the Big Sky Conference.
 They finished the season 17–14, 12–6 in Big Sky play to finish in a tie for third place.
 They lost in the quarterfinals of the Big Sky women's tournament to Portland State.